Hyannis, Nebraska

-Hyannis is a village in Grant County, Nebraska.
+Hyannis is a village in Grant County, Nebraska, United States.
 The population was 165 at the time of the 2020 census.
 It is the county seat of Grant County.
-It is centrally located in the extensive, unique, and remote region of grasslands known as the Sandhills of Nebraska at the intersection of two Nebraska State Highways: NSH 61 which runs north and south, and NSH 2, which runs east and west.
+It is centrally located in the Sandhills grassland region of Nebraska at the intersection of two Nebraska State Highways: NSH 61 which runs north and south, and NSH 2, which runs east and west.

 History

 Hyannis was laid out in 1888 when the Chicago, Burlington and Quincy Railroad was extended to that point.
 It was named after the village of Hyannis, Massachusetts by a railroad official.

+Hyannis is served by a Panhandle Trails intercity bus thrice daily Monday through Friday.